MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbuffergetnumberofelementsinrange.md

 A pointer to a [**NET_RING_BUFFER**](net-ring-buffer.md).

 *StartIndex* [in]
-The inclusive start of the range to measure
+The inclusive start of the range to measure.

 *EndIndex* [in]
-The exclusive end of the range to measure
+The exclusive end of the range to measure.

 Return value
 ------------

-The number of elements in the given range
+The number of elements in the given range.

 Remarks
 -------